ctrl-Felix/cosmospy-protobuf/README.md

 ```

+## Build yourself
+There are two scripts helping you to fork this repository to work with any cosmos based coin.
+1. Create a config in ``configs`` and take a existing one as example
+2. Run the ``aggregate.py`` file with your filename without ``.json`` (Example ``python aggregate.py cosmos``)
+3. Run the ``compile.py`` to compile all your files to protobuf
+4. Build your package.
+You're done!
+5.
-## Compile the Protobuf files
+## Protobuf compilation

-The files are compield using the ``grpc_tools.protoc`` command from the [grpcio-tools](https://pypi.org/project/grpcio-tools/) library.
+The files are compiled using the ``grpc_tools.protoc`` command from the [grpcio-tools](https://pypi.org/project/grpcio-tools/) library.
-To compile a .proto file use following command:
+To compile a .proto file manually use following command:
 ```
 python -m grpc_tools.protoc -I <absolute path to project root> --python_out=. --grpc_python_out=. <absolute path to .proto file>
 ```